Apache Maven is a build automation tool for Java.

 If you don't have Maven 3.5 or newer installed:

-If you haven't already done so, follow the steps in the Quickstart to download the Cloud SDK, create your Cloud project, and initialize your App Engine app.
+If you haven't already done so, follow the steps in the Quickstart to download the gcloud CLI, create your Cloud project, and initialize your App Engine app.

 gcloud components install app-engine-java